 Over 40 chemical components are known to exist in ginkgo.
 However, only two - flavonoids and terpenoids - are regarded as medicinally advantageous due to their potent antioxidant activity.

 Antioxidants are hugely beneficial to the human body for a number of reasons.
 They fight free radicals, which are pollutants that harm the integrity of cells.
 Minimizing the amount of these harmful compounds enables the body to sustain an effective immune system, which guards against infections such as the common cold.
+The anti-inflammatory and antioxidant effects of ginkgo have been suggested by a number of studies to be effective against neurodegenerative and age-related diseases.
+1,2

 Ginkgo Side Effects